aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 In YOLOv10, box is the weight of the box loss component in the loss function, it affects the emphasis on accurately predicting the bounding box coordinates.
 In this project, most objects(birds) are tiny and move in high speed, it means the emphasis for location of bounding box is more important than other loss components.
 That is why I raise the weight of the box loss component.

-I combined those condition above for model training, and have the best performance of those models so far.
-I also tried other conditions in yolov10s, but those condition wasn't as good as this combination.
+I combined those parameters above for model training, and have the best performance of those models so far.
+I also tried other parameters in yolov10s, but those condition wasn't as good as this combination.
-If you tested another condition is better than mine, Please comment belove, thank you.
+If you tested another condition is better than mine, Please comment below, thank you.

 ## Results
 ### The results of training
 In this section, I will compare performances of every models, and then discuss some feature of those models.

 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/dataimage.png?raw=true">
+In this table, originx is the first condition in yolov10x, opadcos_debox15x is the second condition in yolov10x.
+For example, origins is the first condition in yolov10s, opadcos_debox15s is the second condition in yolov10s.